rkaramuca/Flesch-Readability/README.md

-# Flesch, Flesch-Kincaid, and Dale-Chall Reading Index of the Bible
+# Flesch, Flesch-Kincaid, and Dale-Chall Reading Index of the Bible (and any other text)

-Program to obtain the Flesch, Flesch-Kincaid, and Dale-Chall Reading Index scores for different versions of the Bible (and any other text).
+Program to obtain the Flesch, Flesch-Kincaid, and Dale-Chall Reading Index scores for different versions of the a given text document.

 # How to execute:
 * C++: